 Smoke and Carbon Monoxide detectors (early indicators for smouldering fire risks and potential gassing from heating appliances)

-Fire extinguisher (powder form for extinguishing small fires, and at worst, last line deterrent for intruders)
+Fire extinguisher and fire blanket (powder form for extinguishing small fires, and worst case scenario as last line deterrent for intruders)

 New sound system with WiFi connectivity and additional speakers (ability to source music from external devices with enhanced sound, and phone connectivity)

 All internal lights converted to LED’s (huge saving in electricity drawn, and vastly superior internal lighting)

 Garmin Camper sat nav (permits van details to be entered to avoid hazardous routes)

 Mud flaps (to protect the underside of the vehicle)

 Sophisticated alarm and immobiliser system (protects the van in our absence, and when we are asleep at night, includes visual deterrent LED’s and wall of sound internal confusion zone)